 9. Learn about natural hair problems

-Yes oh!
+Yes girl!
 This is very important.
 Different hair types come with their own problems.
 Understanding this problems before going natural would help you embrace your hair the way it is.

 Some hair types can be drier than others.
 Some tend to frizz more than others.
 Some can get really defined twist outs that last others may not.